PhononBench:A Large-Scale Phonon-Based Benchmark for Dynamical Stability in Crystal Generation

 \section{Convergence Analysis of Dynamical Stability Rate}

 Figure~\ref{stable-conv} illustrates the convergence of the dynamical stability rate for various crystal generative models as a function of the number of tested samples.
+To simulate the variation of stability rate with sample size, we generated binary sequences for each model (stable = 1, unstable = 0) based on the total number of tested crystals and the number of successfully relaxed, dynamically stable crystals, assuming that stable crystals are uniformly distributed among the samples.
+Bootstrap resampling (80 iterations) was then applied to randomly shuffle the sequences and compute the cumulative stability rate, yielding the mean curve and the 95\% confidence interval at each sample size.
+To smooth the curves, the cumulative ratios were processed using a uniform moving average.
+The figure clearly shows that as the number of tested samples increases, the stability rate curves for all models gradually converge, and the shaded confidence intervals narrow.
 This indicates that when the sample size exceeds approximately 4,000, the estimation error of the stability rate becomes sufficiently small, and further increasing the number of samples has negligible impact on the ranking of the models.
 Although the effective test sample size for CrystaLLM is slightly below this threshold, the error range is still insufficient to alter its final ranking.
 This analysis provides quantitative support for the comparison of dynamical stability in the main text, ensuring the reliability and fairness of the model performance evaluation.